Exiv2/exiv2/tests/README-TESTS.md

 ```

 For further details concerning the syntax, please consult the official
 documentation.
-The `ConfigParser` module is used with the following defaults:
+ConfigParser module is used with the following defaults:
 - Comments are started by `#` only
 - The separator between a variable and the value is `:`
 - Multiline comments can have empty lines